iobis/obis-products-catalog/docs/user-guide.md

 **How they work in the catalog:**
 - Each institution is represented as a **Group** in CKAN
 - Products can be tagged with relevant institutions
-- Institution metadata is enriched with data from Ocean Expert, including:
+- OBIS Institution metadata is enriched with data from Ocean Expert, including:
   - Contact information (email, phone, address)
   - Geographic location and region
   - Institution type and activities